Specialist Consultant

 In Australia, ED doctors, or Emergency Department doctors, have salaries that vary with experience and location.
 On average, they earn between AUD$80,000 for juniors to over AUD$300,000 for senior consultants annually.
 Urban vs. rural settings and state differences can affect earnings.

-In Australia, ED registrars, working in the Emergency Department, typically earn between AUD$90,000 to AUD$130,000 annually, depending on experience, location, and hospital.
+In Australia, ED registrars, working in the emergency department, typically earn between AUD$90,000 to AUD$130,000 annually, depending on experience, location, and hospital.
 Salaries may vary based on states, urban versus rural settings, and additional on-call duties.

 Your registration number, a current CV and three references are the essentials of any job application.
 Other paperwork that's commonly required is: